matwilso/matwilso.github.io/_drafts/sim2real.md

 layout: post
 #title: We should rebuild simulators in software 2.0
 #title: Sim2Real Using Learned Simulators
-#title: Upgrading Our Simulators to Software 2.0
+#title: Upgrading Simulators to Software 2.0
-title: "The Future of Sim2Real and Rethinking Physics Simulators"
+title: "The Future of Sim2Real: Learned Simulators"
+#title: "The Future of Sim2Real Learning"
-#date: 2020-02-20 18:00:00
+date: 2020-02-14 18:00:00
 permalink: /sim2real/
 ---